Worn Out Shoes? 5 Signs It's Time To Replace Them

 4. Cushions feeling less comfortable

 You may notice that the cushion of your shoe doesn’t feel as supportive as it once did.
-This can be a sign that your shoes are worn out from walking, and need replacing.
-As you choose footwear, think about arch and heel support.
+This is a sign that your shoes are worn out from walking, and need replacing.
+Again, think about arch & heel support when you choose footwear.
 Look for curves that hug your feet for the perfect fit, regardless of your shoe size or the width of your foot.
 You should also choose active shoes with absorbent pads.
 Taos has something called the Curves & Pods, which is a removable footbed in each pair of shoes for the maximum level of comfort.

 Star Burst